bonsai-rx/machinelearning/docs/articles/HiddenMarkovModels/hmm-getting-started.md

 Once the HMM module has been initialized, the `CreateHMMModel` node instantiates a python instance of the HMM model.
 Here, you can specify the initialization parameters of the model and provide a `ModelName` parameter that gets used to reference the model in other parts of the Bonsai workflow.

-It is crucial that the data are formatted into a string that the model can use, namely a string that represents a Python list.
+It is crucial that the `Data` are formatted into a string that the model can use, namely a string representing a Python list.
 For example, if you pass a Tuple with 2 items as your data, then the formatter should look something like `"[" + Item1.ToString() + Item2.ToString() + "]"`.
-The output of this should be used as your observations into the model.
+The output of this should be used as your observations into the model, so connect your data source to a `Subject` named `Data` and modify the `FormatToPython` node to fit with your data.

-Observations are then passed to an `InferState` node, which will use the specified model (given by the `ModelName` property) to infer the latent state of the model and outputs the `StateProbabilities`, or probabilities of being in each state given the observation.
+`Observations` are then passed to an `InferState` node, which will use the specified model (given by the `ModelName` property) to infer the latent state of the model and outputs the `StateProbabilities`, or probabilities of being in each state given the observation.

 ### Further Examples